arminms/g3p/docs/quickstart.md

 ::::{attention} Installing into non system folders 🖥️

-On <wiki:Linux>/<wiki:macOS>, the last command  must be preceded by `sudo`, and on <wiki:Windows> must be run as an administrator unless you add `--prefix` option at the end to change the default installation path to a none system folder (e.g. `cmake --install build --prefix ~/.local`).
+The last command on <wiki:Linux> or <wiki:macOS> must be preceded by `sudo`, and on <wiki:Windows> must be run as an administrator unless you add `--prefix` option at the end to change the default installation path to a none system folder (e.g. `cmake --install build --prefix ~/.local`).
 ::::

 ::::{hint} Running unit tests 🧪